Urinary incontinence - retropubic suspension

 Before the Procedure

-Tell your health care provider what medicines you are taking.
+Tell your health care provider and surgeon what medicines you are taking.
 These include medicines, supplements, or herbs you bought without a prescription.

 After the Procedure